Posts tagged: entropy

 Entropy Essays 8: Why Entropy?

-Previously on Locally Sourced: About a year ago, I started this newsletter with a bunch of posts that I originally called XP 2020 and later called Entropy Essays – you can find all the posts here.
-I got bogged down and never got to the punchline…
+_Previously on Locally Sourced: About a year ago, I started this newsletter with a bunch of posts that I originally called XP 2020 and later called Entropy Essays -- you can find [all the posts here](https://noelrappin.com/tags/entropy/).
+I got bogged down and never got to the punchline..._ There's a common thread...

 Entropy Essays 7: Process and Trust

-Trying to Define Undefinable Terms: The Locally Sourced Story Previously on Locally Sourced: I’ve been writing about XP and Agile.
-Most recently, pair programming.
-And how I think about technical decisions.
-I started to write a different essay here, but then I realized that I was sort of depending on having written something like this.
-So I wrote this.
+## Trying to Define Undefinable Terms: The Locally Sourced Story Previously on Locally Sourced: I’ve been writing about XP and Agile.
+Most recently, [pair programming](/blog/2020/07/entropy-essays-6-pair-programming/).
+And [how I think about technical decisions](/blog/2020/07/how-i-make-technical-decisions/).
+I started to write a different essay here, but then I realized that I was sort of depending...

 Entropy Essays 6: Pair Programming

-We hope that 1 + 1 = 3 Previously on Locally Sourced: I’ve been doing a lot of these oddly titled posts about XP and Agile practices.
-Like testing.
-Or OO.
-I wrote about inclusion on agile teams.
-And about team metrics.
+## We hope that 1 + 1 = 3 _Previously on Locally Sourced: I’ve been doing a lot of these oddly titled posts about XP and Agile practices.
+Like [testing](/blog/2020/05/the-entropy-essays-xp-2020-1-test-speed/).
+Or [OO](/blog/2020/06/another-entropy-essay-3-flavors-of-object-oriented-design/).
+I wrote about [inclusion on agile teams](/blog/2020/06/entropy-essays-4-agile-teams-and-inclusion/).
+And about [team metrics](/blog/2020/07/entropy-essays-5-team-metrics/).
 Next up: pair programming.
-And even though it sounds a little pretentious to my ears, I really do think this is going somewhere, and I think between the last one and this one, the shape of the argument is starting to make sense to me.
+And even though...

 Entropy Essays 5: Team Metrics